 Likewise exempt are other public benefits for birth, childbirth or multiple adoption, adoption, maternity or paternity, dependent children and orphanhood .

 Note: Public maternity benefits received from Social Security have been considered subject to Personal Income Tax until the Supreme Court ruling number 1462/2018, of October 3, 2018 (ROJ: STS 3256/2018) which established as legal doctrine that said benefits are exempt from Personal Income Tax .

-As a consequence of the aforementioned Supreme Court ruling, article 1.First of Royal Decree-Law 27/2018, of December 28, which adopts certain measures in tax and cadastral matters ( BOE of 29), modified, with effect from December 30, 2018 and for previous non-prescribed years, the wording of letter h) of article 7 of the Personal Income Tax Law In the terms transcribed in the Manual, it includes the aforementioned legal doctrine, extending it to paternity benefits paid by Social Security and expressly expanding the scope of the exemption to remuneration received during leave for childbirth, adoption or guardianship and paternity, for public employees covered by a Social Security regime that does not give the right to receive maternity or paternity benefits, with the limit of the maximum benefit recognized by Social Security for the corresponding concept.
+As a consequence of the aforementioned Supreme Court ruling, article 1.First of Royal Decree-Law 27/2018, of December 28, which adopts certain measures in tax and cadastral matters ( BOE of December 29), modified, with effect from December 30, 2018 and for previous non-prescribed years, the wording of letter h) of article 7 of the Personal Income Tax Law in the terms transcribed in this manual, includes the aforementioned legal doctrine, extending it to paternity benefits paid by Social Security and expressly expanding the scope of the exemption to remuneration received during leave for childbirth, adoption or custody and paternity , for public employees covered by a Social Security regime that does not give the right to receive maternity or paternity benefits, with the limit of the maximum benefit recognized by Social Security for the corresponding concept.